linnovate/handbook/md/button_add.md

 gitlab-ci
 ----
-- list of my projects
+- gitlab-projects list as instances on gitlab-ci
+- each instance has C.I enabled/disabled

+options:
+---
-#activate C.I for my project
+***activate C.I for a project:***
-- to enable gitlab-ci integration for project X
 - press on the right button: "Add"